neithernut/dr.w.falls/doc/design/ServerClient.md

 we include a handle to use for tagging updates in later phases.
 Thus, the item type for the game state update channel is

-    list of player names | sender+receiver for the next phase
+    list of player names | sender+receiver for the next phase | end of game

 while the item type for the registration channel is